1st of March, 2025

 Despite an increase in Panamax orders, fleet growth in this segment is projected to be 2.2% in 2024.
 It is expected to grow by only 1.0% in 2024.

-According to Golden Ocean Group, newbuilding prices, particularly for Capesize vessels, remain high due to commodity price inflation and capacity shortages at shipyards to fill orders with deliveries before 2026.
+According to Golden Ocean Group, newbuilding prices, especially for Capesize vessels, remain elevated.
+This is due to commodity price inflation and capacity shortages at shipyards, which are struggling to meet orders for deliveries before 2026.

-In addition, uncertainty around propulsion technology and rising interest rates and limited availability of competitive financing are factors expected to inhibit orders.
+Furthermore, uncertainty surrounding propulsion technology, along with rising interest rates and limited access to competitive financing, are expected to dampen future orders.